patrick-men/k8li/README.md

-  secret                Interact with a secret cm, configmap         Interact with a configmap tenant                Interact with a tenant other, typo           Opens a fzf for you to pick your resource
+  secret                Interact with a secret cm, configmap         Interact with a configmap tenant                Interact with a tenant ma, machine           Interact with a machine ms, machineset        Interact with a machineset md, machinedeployment Interact with a machinedeployment other, typo           Opens a fzf for you to pick your resource

 Namespace: